zlogic/mendix-docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/loop.md

 ## The current index variable

-Within a loop body, the variable `$currentIndex` contains the current index of the loop.
+Within a loop, the variable `$currentIndex` contains how many iterations the loop has gone through so far.
 This index starts at zero and increments for each iteration.
-When a loop is nested inside another loop, the `$currentIndex` variable holds the index of its direct parent.
+In the case of nested loops, the `$currentIndex` variable holds the index of the innermost loop it is part of.
 The `$currentIndex` variable is also available inside the expression of a while loop.
 This feature was introduced in Mendix 10.17.

 ## Loop Type Property {#loop-type}